wellrestedphp/wellrested/docs/source/messages.rst

             // Store this as an attribute.
             $request = $request->withAttribute("user", $user);

-            // Call the next handler, passing the request with the added attribute.
+            // Delegate to the handler, passing the request with the "user" attribute. return $handler->handle($request);
-            // Send the request to the next handler. return $handler->handle($request);
         }
     };